presslabs/toplytics/toplytics/readme.txt

 == Upgrade Notice ==

-= 1.5 =
+= 2.0 =
 The option `Display posts in real time` will let you get the results from one JSON file with JavaScript code.
 All HTML code is generated dynamically and as a result, the SEO will be affected.

-= 1.4 =
 Major plugin changes & code rewrite.
-Added theme custom templates, OAuth login, i18n support, shortcode support, filter & hooks.
+Added theme custom template, OAuth login, i18n support, shortcode support.